-hark!
-Some one has entered the gate; it is-it is our son Willi!
+It is-it is our son William!
 A mother's instinct is never wrong.
-Yes-I recognize his footsteps.
-Oh, we shall have a most merry Christmas once more!"
+Yes, I recognize his footsteps.
+Oh, we shall have a real merry Christmas once more!"

 And Mrs. Uogue, trembling like an aspen, sprang from her seat and quickly opened the door.
-A rough-bearded, seedy-looking man stood on the threshold.
+A rough-bearded seedy-looking man stood on the threshold.